 Designed by architect Julius Koch, the Naval Brigade Hall was already legendary in local music history as an incubator of ragtime music in the early 1900s: The hall band was led by the noted local rag composer and violinist William Braun.
 “It was a very active hall; they had dances and music there,” New Orleans music historian Jack Stewart recalled.

-Grunewald’s students constituted a constellation of New Orleans music, both traditionalists and modernists, who came to prominence in the 1950s and ’60s: Warren Bell, Al Belletto, Peter “Chuck” Badie, Warren Battiste, Edgar Blanchard, Eddie Bo, Roger Lewis, Ernest McLean, Earl Palmer, Richard Payne, Tommy Ridgley, and Alvin “Red” Tyler — the list is seemingly endless.
+Grunewald’s students constituted a constellation of New Orleans music, both traditionalists and modernists, who came to prominence in the 1950s and ’60s: Warren Bell, Al Belletto, Peter “Chuck” Badie, Warren Battiste, Edgar Blanchard, Eddie Bo, Lawrence Cotton, Roger Lewis, Ernest McLean, Earl Palmer, Robert Parker, Richard Payne, Tommy Ridgley, and Alvin “Red” Tyler — the list is seemingly endless.

 The Grunewald School was even more notable for its casual defiance of the era’s Jim Crow laws.
 It accepted students of color, with white ones on one floor and black ones on another.
 Although segregation was the law of the land, interaction and even camaraderie between the races was plentiful here, among both students and teachers.